unbreakabl3/unbreakabl3.github.io/_posts/2024-02-20-vmware-with-keycloak.md

 ![img-description](/assets/img/vmware-with-keyloak/1*13O9kWoGVEYk465lPnQZVg.png){: .shadow }
 _VMware IDM_

+## Login in

 It is time to test our setup.
-Go to the vRA login page and click on GO TO LOGIN PAGE
+Go to the vRA login page and click on GO TO LOGIN PAGE.

 ![img-description](/assets/img/vmware-with-keyloak/1*Jm42V7O4Vj_YUvcbTCyIIg.png){: .shadow }

-vRA will redirect us to the IDM login page, which will propose us to use a built-in System Domain directory and our new SSO.DOMAIN directory
+vRA will redirect us to the IDM login page, proposing we use a built-in System Domain directory and our new SSO.DOMAIN directory

 ![img-description](/assets/img/vmware-with-keyloak/1*NE8sBTU2IkH9Porv9C5BPg.png){: .shadow }

-Select SSO.DOMAIN from the dropdown menu, and IDM will redirect us to the Keycloak login page.
+Select `SSO.DOMAIN` from the dropdown menu, and IDM will redirect us to the Keycloak login page.

 ![img-description](/assets/img/vmware-with-keyloak/1*h9bwiCwZOfKyw0T-LR6bdw.png){: .shadow }

-Provide the username and password, and if everything was done properly, Keycloak should authenticate the user and redirect back to vRA.
+Provide the username and password, and if everything was done correctly, Keycloak should authenticate the user and redirect them back to vRA.